bgian/Sketch-iOS-Library/README.md

 # Sketch-iOS-Library
-I’ve decided to find out how something works in Xcode and do my best to replicate it.
+I’ve decided to take a style from Xcode and do my best to replicate it for Sketch.
 I also documented the process of how I ended up with my result so you can look into things even further if you’re interested.

 ![cover](https://cloud.githubusercontent.com/assets/3231370/20458209/7da01402-ae6c-11e6-917d-2cf54fa41992.png)

 ## UIBlurEffectStyle
-Apple doesn’t share any specs for their blurs, so it makes it a challange to replicate.
-For performance concerns, I understand why Apple isn't allow us to customize blurs as easily as we do with fonts.
-However, as designers we want to design with accurate specs.
+The API doesn't provide any specs for blurs, so it's a challange to replicate.
+For performance concerns, I understand why Apple isn't open about these specs.
+However, as designers I think we shuold be aware of these constraints and design with them.

 #### Usage